Artist0455/Artist-Music-Ts/README.md

 ### 🛠 Commands & Usage

-The Istkhar Music Bot offers a range of commands to enhance your music listening experience on Telegram:
+The Artist Music Bot offers a range of commands to enhance your music listening experience on Telegram:

 | Command                 | Description                                 |
 |-------------------------|---------------------------------------------|